May 11, 2018

 I think this concept has promise to introduce all sorts of cool strategy, which I think fans would enjoy.
 Also, currently, most fans (including myself) essentially just want to see the outcome of the at-bat (there’s a little, but not much, interest in the pitch-by-pitch path that an at-bat takes to reach its outcome).
 I think the dynamic strike zone concept could add a significant amount of interest in the pitch-by-pitch path that an at-bat takes to reach its outcome (fans of the batter’s team licking their chops early in the at-bat, and fans of the pitcher’s team breathing a huge sigh of relief if he gets past that first perilous strike, to ultimately seeing fans of the pitcher’s team licking their chops late in the at-bat, and fans of the batter’s team crossing their fingers late in the at-bat – more so than they already do for a very tangible reason).

-I’m not a huge fan of the ever-present strike zone graphic on TV (it’s okay I guess), but the dynamic strike zone concept could make it much cooler – fans watching at home can see the strike zone expand before their eyes as the at-bat progresses.
+As it stands, I could take or leave the ever-present strike zone graphic on TV (it’s okay I guess), but the dynamic strike zone concept could make it much cooler – fans watching at home can see the strike zone expand before their eyes as the at-bat progresses.

 Overall, I think this concept could appeal to casual fans and purists alike.